Why Endometriosis is Misdiagnosed & What You Can Do About it

 The big takeaway from my experience is that if my endo had been diagnosed much sooner, the damage wouldn’t have warranted a hysterectomy.

-Stories like Ally’s are not uncommon, which is why it’s so important for us to take a look into endometriosis—what it is, why it’s misdiagnosed so frequently, and what you can do to get answers and stay in control of your reproductive health.
+Stories like Ally’s are e, which is why it’s so important for us to take a look into endometriosis—what it is, why it’s misdiagnosed so frequently, and what you can do to get answers and stay in control of your reproductive health.

 What is endometriosis?

 Your uterus is lined with a tissue called the endometrium.
 When your ovaries release an egg, it’s either fertilized or it dissolves into your uterine lining.
 Your period occurs when your uterus sloughs off this lining and grows a new one.
 In people with endometriosis, that tissue is found outside of the uterus—usually in the ovaries, fallopian tubes, and ligaments that support the uterus.
 It’s shed off in the same way that regular endometrium is, except because it isn’t in the uterus, it has no way of leaving the body.
 It builds up and turns into growths and lesions, causing chronic pain, infertility, adhesions, and bowel problems.

 From having sexual intercourse to attending school or work to engaging in social activities, endometriosis affects every part of a woman’s life.
 Let’s take a look at why endometriosis is misdiagnosed and what you can do about it.